qiling07/xRouter/README.md

 ![overview](https://github.com/qiling07/xrouter/architecture.png)

 ## Environment Setup
-We've tested our router under different environment
+xRouter runs on Linux systems.
+The typical testing environment consists of one router and multiple hosts forming a local network, with the router’s external interface connected to the Internet.
+We provide two setup guides for testing this topology in controlled environments: one using virtual machines (VMs) and the other using CloudLab bare-metal servers.
+Refer to the [VM Setup Guide](https://github.com/qiling07/xrouter/blob/main/environment-setup/vm_setup.md) and [CloudLab Setup Guide](https://github.com/qiling07/xrouter/blob/main/environment-setup/cloudlab_setup.md) for detailed configuration instructions.

 ## How to run
 - Build and run the DHCP server.
 Configure `dhcp/dhcp.conf` as needed.
+See [DHCP README](https://github.com/qiling07/xrouter/blob/main/dhcp/README.md) for more details.
   ```
   cd dhcp_server
   make
   ./dhcp_server
   ```
 - Build and run the NAT server.
+See [NAT README](https://github.com/qiling07/xrouter/blob/main/nat/README.md) for more details.
   ```
   cd NAT_router
   make